patosai/tree-multiselect.js/README.md

 Load `jquery.tree-multiselect.min.js` on to your web page.
 The css file is optional (but recommended).

 ### Custom styling
-So, you want to exercise your css-foo.
+So, you want to exercise your css-fu.
 Alright then.

 The plugin adds a `div.tree-multiselect` immediately after the specified `select`.
 The hierarchy is shown below.